Pay Per Token

 Setup

 The setup takes about 10 minutes.
-You’ll need two Terminal windows open side by side.Start the Venice Proxy
+You only need one Terminal window.Launch Claude Code with Venice

 In your Claude Code terminal, type:The wizard walks you through: